MA (Leadership & Management), BA(Hons) Public Administration, Post Grad. Dip (Applied Criminology), Post Grad Cert (Human Identification)

 Specialising in Leadership & Command for Emergency Management, Disaster Victim Identification and Major Investigations, both operationally and training, Graham is currently the co-ordinator for post-graduate qualifications in operational command and multi-agency investigations with Charles Sturt University.
 He was a police officer for over 30 years and a former Assistant & Acting Deputy Chief of Police in Cumbria, UK (AC-Crime & Ops).

-He is currently the Co-Ordinator for Professional Development & International Police Training.
-As a Senior Lecturer, he coordinates post graduate subjects in Operational Command and Multi-Agency Investigations with the Australian Graduate School of Policing & Security at Charles Sturt University.
-He is also the Program Director for Mid-Career Training for Senior Police Officers in the Indian Police Service.
+Graham has been involved in teaching and training police officers, other emergency service personnel and military since 1988.
+He is currently the Co-ordinator for Professional Development & International Police Training.
+Graham coordinates post graduate subjects in Operational Command, Transnational Crime and Multi-Agency Investigations with the Australian Graduate School of Policing & Security at Charles Sturt University.
+He is also the Program Director for Mid-Career Training for Senior Police Officers in the Indian Police Service and training of Auxiliary Police in Malaysia.
+Graham also delivers Investigative Interviewing courses to various Australian Government organisations.